TUNSA-Space-Robotics/tunsa-sr-ros-training/README.md

-# tunsa-sr-ros-training
+# TUNSA Space Robotics ROS Training
-A repository containing a workspace we using during a ROS training workshop.
+A workspace we used during a ROS training workshop, including a comprehensive multi-method guide to install Ubuntu and ROS.